DUNE/dune-justin/docs/tutorials.dune.md

     kx509
     voms-proxy-init -noregen -rfc -voms dune:/dune/Role=Analysis

+If you normally do something else to run `voms-proxy-init` and get a VOMS proxy with the Analysis role, then do that.

 `justin-test-jobscript` will pass this proxy to your jobscript using the environment variable `$X509_USER_PROXY`.
 Commands like `xrdcp` and `lar` use this variable to find the proxy automatically.
 You